dotancohen/matrix-developer-exam/README.md

 # Matrix Developer Exam

 This application is an example REST API to perform CRUD operations against a database.
-It is explicitly an example of code organization and the ability to implement all functionality without third party libraries (vanilla PHP), _not_ a production application.
+It is explicitly an example of code maintainability and the ability to implement all functionality without third party libraries (vanilla PHP), _not_ a production application.

 ## Connecting to the API